-27. Qualified Person and Data Verification
+Qualified Person and data verification

-Mr. Nabil Tarbouche (P.Geo.), Senior Geologist at the Company is a "qualified person" as defined by NI 43-101 and has reviewed and verified the scientific and technical information contained in this MD&A. Mr. François Lavoie (P.Eng.), Technical Marketing Manager at the Company is a "qualified person" as defined by NI 43-101 and has reviewed and verified the scientific and technical information in relation to the technical parameters underpinning the Feasibility Study contained in this MD&A. Mr. Lavoie's review and approval does not include scientific and technical information in relation to the Company's reserves and resources contained in this MD&A. Mr. Tarbouche's and Mr. Lavoie's reviews and approvals do not include statements as to the Company's knowledge or awareness of new information or data or any material changes to the material assumptions and technical parameters underpinning the Feasibility Study.
+Mr. Nabil Tarbouche (P.Geo.), Senior Geologist at the Company is a "qualified person" as defined by NI 43-101 and has reviewed and verified the scientific and technical information contained in this quarterly activities report.
+Mr. François Lavoie (P.Eng.), Technical Marketing Manager at the Company is a "qualified person" as defined by NI 43-101 and has reviewed and verified the scientific and technical information in relation to the technical parameters underpinning the Feasibility Study contained in this quarterly activities report.
+Mr. Lavoie's review and approval does not include scientific and technical information in relation to the Company's reserves and resources contained in this quarterly activities report.
+Mr. Tarbouche's and Mr. Lavoie's reviews and approvals do not include statements as to the Company's knowledge or awareness of new information or data or any material changes to the material assumptions and technical parameters underpinning the Feasibility Study.